phunswadkar/Data-Analytics-Real-Estate-Analysis-and-price-prediction-in-Bay-Area/README.md

 The data was scraped from Point2Homes using a web scraping uitlizing Beautiful Soup.
 The data was then cleaned and preprocessed using Python.
 Multiple models were developed using regression and the K-nearest neighbors (KNN) algorithm.
-The results of the models were visualized in Power BI.

 #### Tools and Technologies: Python, Power BI, Pandas, NumPy, Seaborn, Matplotlib